Chinatown, Honolulu: Great Honolulu Chinatown Fire of 1900

-The bubonic plague arrived in Honolulu on October 20, 1899, by a shipment of rice from a boat called the America Maru, which had also been carrying rats. an influx of Chinese immigration to Hawaii had resulted in crowded residences, poor living conditions and improper sewage disposal in Honolulu's Chinatown.
+The bubonic plague arrived in Honolulu on October 20, 1899, by a shipment of rice from a passenger ship called the America Maru, which had also been carrying rats.
+Additionally, an influx of Chinese immigration to Hawaii had resulted in crowded residences, poor living conditions, and improper sewage disposal in Honolulu's Chinatown.

 The Board of Health responded by incinerating garbage, renovating the sewer system, putting Chinatown under quarantine, and most of all burning affected buildings.
 Forty-one fires were set in total, and on January 20, 1900, winds picked up one fire and spread it to other buildings.
 The fire burned out of control for seventeen days and scorched 38 acre of Honolulu, devastating the Chinese community.
 There were no deaths, but many people (of various ethnicities) were displaced with their livelihoods destroyed.

 There were another 31 controlled burns after the incident.
 The refugees of the fire were now considered homeless and rounded up and moved to quarantine camps until April 30.
 White residents who had gathered to watch the fire escorted the victims to refugee camps by force, using baseball bats and pick handles to ensure compliance.